Feuerfuchs/sass-ignis/README.md

 // rest of your files
 ```

-If you want to use a function Ignis provides to override variables, include `ignis/src/prep` before the overrides.
+If you want to use a function Ignis provides to override variables, import `ignis/src/prep` before the overrides.

 Ignis uses function, mixin and variable names that are prefixed with 'ig-' to avoid clashes with other libraries.
-However, Ignis optionally provides shorter versions of many mixins and functions (referred to as "shortcodes"):
+There are, however, shorter versions of many mixins and functions available (referred to as "shortcodes"):

-- `ignis/src/bem-shortcodes`: BEM
+- `sass-ignis/src/bem-shortcodes`: BEM
-- `ignis/src/fluid-shortcodes`: Fluid properties
+- `sass-ignis/src/fluid-shortcodes`: Fluid properties
-- `ignis/src/harmony-shortcodes`: Modular scales
+- `sass-ignis/src/harmony-shortcodes`: Modular scales

 ## Development